 “I don’t think it’s ices,” Mrs. Garrison whispered to Martha, who rolled her eyes in response.

 “Ladies and gentlemen,” Thomas said, turning the doorknob and slowly opening the door.
 “Please, step this way.”

-He let them file past him into the room, Martha barging in first, as per usual, the married couples going next, the women clutching their husbands’ arms.
+He let them file past him into the room.
+Martha barged in first, as per usual.
+The married couples went next, the women clutching their husbands’ arms.
 Miss Hines came last.
-Her head was bowed but, just as she stepped over the threshold, she looked up and, for the briefest second, met Thomas’s eye.
+Her head was bowed but, just as she stepped over the threshold, she looked up and for the briefest second, met Thomas’s eye.
 Her gaze was dark, and it sent a jolt through him.
 As children, he and Martha had played a wintertime game where they would sneak up on each other and stuff snow down the back of the other’s shirt.
 That was what her gaze felt like.
 It felt like snow against his skin.